Keyboard shortcuts

 Another good reason for this is that types like Box<dyn Any> implement Any, making easy to accidentally call the Box<dyn Any> implementation instead of the dyn Any implementation in the case of type_id.
 It would be much more fraught if downcast_ref worked like this, for example.

 However, this does mean that having Any as a supertrait does not allow downcasting for your own dyn Traits.
-Instead you have to first upcast to dyn Any, and then downcast.
-Once we have built-in supertrait upcasting, the process will involve much less boilerplate when an Any suptertrait bound is acceptable.
+Instead you have to first upcast to dyn Any, and then downcast, as we’ve seen before.

 But note that a supertrait Any bound is not the only solution for custom downcasting!
 We explore another approach below.